atcol/docker-registry-ui/README.md

 Docker Registry UI
 ===================

-A web UI for easy private/local Docker Registry integration.
+A web UI for easy private/local Docker V1 or V2 Registry integration.

 Docker Registry UI is a mature, easy-to-use and fast web application for administering your Docker Registry through a sleek user interface.
 You can register one-to-many registries and then browse, search and delete images.